Fakula/Open-Power-Shell/README.md

 -> i prefer Powershell 7 because thats the supportet version from Microsoft are there other pre-requesites, they are a special "readme" in the Folders.

+disclaimer, i know powershell, but i have no scruples to use AI (copilot is my favorite)